The 2020 Social Role Valorization Workshop has been postponed due to COVID-19.

 WHEN AND WHERE

-The Social Role Valorization workshop will be held on June 9 - 11, 2020 at Nebraska Wesleyan University in Lincoln.
+Due to COVID-19, the Social Role Valorization workshop will be held Summer 2021 at Nebraska Wesleyan University in Lincoln.

 THIS WORKSHOP IS DESIGNED TO HELP PARTICIPANTS...